 Tips for spending one day in Sintra

-As I’ve mentioned multiple times above, Sintra gets ridiculously crowded.
-It’s best to take the very first train of the morning and start your day as early as possible.
+As mentioned multiple times above, Sintra gets ridiculously crowded.
+For this reason it’s best to take the very first morning train from Lisbon to Sintra and start your day as early as possible.
 When you arrive, walk from the train, through the train station, and directly to bus 434 and buy your ticket with cash at the bus.
 The earlier you can get your day started, the less crowded and frustrating your experience will be.

 Prepare for crowds

 Even if you do everything right by taking the first train and first bus in Sintra; even if you don’t linger too long at the attractions; you will still find yourself fighting crowds.
 Sintra is a tourist town.
 Some might even call it a tourist trap.
 At times, I just wanted to get out of Sintra as quickly as possible because it was so crowded and overwhelming.
 I got tired of being pushed or bumped in narrow corridors.
 Waiting in lines and standing (because all the seats were taken) on crowded buses was exhausting.
 Being shoulder to shoulder with strangers the entire day is also not what I typically consider enjoyable.

 If you want to see this town, you will have to prepare to see it alongside a lot of other people.
 If you don’t like crowds, skip it and spend an extra day in Lisbon instead, or take a different day trip from Lisbon rather than visiting Sintra.

 If you want to see this town, you will have to prepare to see it alongside 4 million other people.
 If you don’t like crowds, skip it and spend an extra day in Lisbon instead.
 I offer an alternative to a day trip to Sintra in our Lisbon itinerary.

 Is a day trip from Lisbon to Sintra worth it?